 - If you are scheduled for a surgery or procedure with anesthesia or sedation at an OhioHealth facility, you must be tested for COVID-19 within 72 hours of your procedure.
 Learn more about the testing process here.

-OhioHealth physician offices and ambulatory locations have resumed in-office care.
+OhioHealth physician offices and ambulatory locations are delivering in-office care.

 - Please call your provider or location to confirm hours of operation.

-- If you have been putting off seeking care, we encourage you to reach out to your physician as soon as possible to schedule an appointment.
-We anticipate a sharp increase in demand for care as more offices open and more services become available.
+- If you have been putting off seeking care, we encourage you to reach out to your physician as soon as possible to schedule an office appointment or virtual health visit.

-OhioHealth Physician Group is continuing to offer telehealth appointments by phone or video to patients who do not need to be treated in person.
+OhioHealth Physician Group is offering telehealth appointments to patients who do not need to be treated in person.